MeetMangrove/playbook/contribution.md

 When a member has an exceptionnal impact with their work, they get 3 additional bonus points (+3 cp).
 Exceptionnal impact means that their involvement significantly helped Mangrove grow.

-Every month, 3 members are picked randomly to check that the self-assigned contribution points makes sense with what actually happened.
+Every month, 3 members are picked randomly to check that the self-assigned contribution points are aligned with the actual contribution.
 This group can encourage members to revise their recorded contribution, in order to add or remove points.
 They share a report publicly after this process so the community can know which updates happened.